- Home

 About Us

-There is a long tradition of the Arts in St Patrick's PS.
-The children participate in Banbridge, Warrenpoint and Newry Feiseanna and have enjoyed great successes in speech and language, solo singing and in the choir competitions.
-Choir practice takes place on a Wednesday after school and Friday afternoon.
-Children who are not in the choir enjoy recorder and music lessons with Mrs Kane and Ms Mc Conville on a Friday afternoon.
+Choir practice takes place each Wednesday after school and each Friday afternoon.
+Children who are not in the choir enjoy music lessons with Mrs Kane, Ms Mc Conville and Mr Keenan on Friday afternoon.

 Additional Activities

-The Friends of St Patrick's PS
+The Friends of St. Patrick's P.S.

-The Friends of St Patricks PS is a very active group of parents which supports the school in a variety of ways.
+The Friends of St. Patricks P.S. is a very active group of parents which supports the school in a variety of ways.
 The Friends' Group organises a wide range of after-school activities.
 During their time in school the children will have the opportunity to participate in a variety of afterschool activities e.g.Fitness, Art, Music, Drama.

 The Parish of Drumgath (extract from Dromore Diocese website)